Poems & Lyrics

 the act of re-filling of my daily pillbox –

-the replacing of worn out underwear –
+the replacing of worn-out clothes –

 the mending of the roof –